Carefully curated chocolate

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: September 21, 2018.
-This entry was posted in Chocolate around the World, European chocolate, Featured, Front page and tagged AMMA, Amsterdam, Cacaomuseum, child labor, Droste, Droste Effect, dutch process, Ecuador, Friis Holm, Krak, Krak Chocolade, Kuna, Mexico, Original Beans, Peru.
+This entry was posted in Chocolate around the World, European chocolate, Featured, Front page, Review and tagged AMMA, Amsterdam, Cacaomuseum, child labor, Droste, Droste Effect, dutch process, Ecuador, Friis Holm, Krak, Krak Chocolade, Kuna, Mexico, Original Beans, Peru.
 Bookmark the permalink.